parlough/dart_site_in_dart/README.md

 If you're interested in helping with this exploration, consider working on one of the tasks outlined below.
-Any help is appreciated and I'm excited to see what we can build together!
+Any help is appreciated, and I'm excited to see what we can build together!

 ## Work to be done